zerosonesfun/skills/README.md

 # skills
-A JavaScript array of job skills.
+A JavaScript array of job skills (aka skills database).
 This obviously doesn't do anything on its own.
 But it can be used if you need a list of skills to match against.

 If you find this useful, please help by adding more skills via pull request.